inlets/inlets.dev/blog/_posts/2023-02-22-tunnels-for-developer-advocates.md

 If you want to access your mom's printer whilst on the road.
 Use Tailscale.

 You're super cost sensitive and don't want to pay anything to self-host a low-traffic HTTP endpoint, think about port-forwarding on your router, along with a machine to run a cron-job to update a dynamic DNS record.
 It's a bunch of work, but it's "free".
+And of course, [you give out the location of your home to any users](https://inlets.dev/blog/2021/04/13/your-isp-wont-give-you-a-static-ip.html).

 If you are cost sensitive and occasionally need to debug webhooks, Ngrok will probably be fine, just don't go beyond the rate limits.
 (This is easy to do - ask me how I know)